i-am-leslie/Springboot-Microservice/Readme.md

 Steps to Run

-Clone the repository.
+Clone the repository or just download the docker-compose file.

 Ensure Docker is installed.

 Run docker-compose up to start all services.

-Access the API Gateway to interact with the microservices.
+Access the API Gateway to interact with the help of postman.